 I love spicy food and this recipe suits people who do and those who don't.
 This dish is served with roasted chillies that can be mashed on the plate or used only for final presentation.

-For the protein source, I chose Quorn mince and I would like to show you how to prepare it correctly so it doesn't turn into tasteless mush.
+For the protein source, I chose Quorn mince and I would like to show you how to prepare it correctly so it tastes super delicious!
 Enjoy cooking!

 300g (10.6oz) defrosted Quorn mince (you can defrost it in the microwave 5min)